Azure/iot-edge-v1/core/devdoc/module_loaders.md

 -   **Type**: Can be *native*, *java*, *node* or *dotnet*

--   **Name**: A string that can be used to reference this particular loader
+-   **Name**: A string that can be used to reference a given loader

--   **Binding Module Path**: Optional path to a language binding implementation for non-native loaders

--   **Configuration**: Optional additional configuration parameters that may be used to configure the runtime that is to be loaded.
+-   **Configuration**: Optional additional configuration parameters that may be used to configure the loader.
+A typical use case is to configure the runtime that is to be loaded.
 For example, one might specify custom runtime options for the Java Virtual Machine here.

 When initializing a gateway from a JSON configuration file via the `Gateway_CreateFromJson` function, the loader configuration can be specified via